nationalarchives/tdr-aws-accounts/README.md

 Code using each language is deployed separately, see sections below.

-## Account level configurations
+## Account level configurations - Terraform
-* Sets IAM password policy to comply with CIS AWS Foundation Benchmark (terraform)
+* Sets IAM password policy to comply with CIS AWS Foundation Benchmark
-* Configures GuardDuty and enables in all regions (terraform)
+* Configures GuardDuty and enables in all regions
-* Turns on Config in all regions (terraform)
+* Turns on Config in all regions
-* Configures CloudTrail at AWS account level (terraform)
+* Configures CloudTrail at AWS account level
+* Configures Securty Hub
+* Creates hosted zone
+* Creates Simple Email Service

+## Account level configurations - Python
-* Deletes default VPCs in all regions (python)
+* Deletes default VPCs in all regions

 ## USAGE - TERRAFORM